lizij/LearningNotes/Algorithm/Sorting.md

 There is truly a way to stable quicksort.
 However, it's very difficult to implement and it needs extra space (in paper:0 & 1 stable sort)

 Therefore, the answer to this problem is impossble.

-### Recusion to non-recursion

-> Are all recursion ways can be changed to non-recursion ways?

-Yes.
-Recursion is only a way to use stack.
-If the coder manipulates the stack manually, all recursions ways can be changed to no-recursion ways.

 ### Small sum